arobertn/airgradient-to-influx/README.md

 The script `relay-airgradient.py` transfers air quality measurement data from an AirGradient device's [local API](https://github.com/airgradienthq/arduino/blob/master/docs/local-server.md) to InfluxDB (V2 or later) for time-series storage and analysis.
+It can also, optionally, adjust the LED and display brightness for day and night, as well as extend the display life by turning it off for a designated period.

 This script can be run on any device on your local network where you can install Python.
 The Airgradient itself does not need a cloud connection, nor do you need to modify the firmware.

 ## Features